-- CNPA Outdoor Access Officer advises that this proposal will have a 48. positive impact on outdoor access as it will provide a new path suitable for a variety of users.
-Specifically, the development of this route: supports the long held aspiration to the extend the Speyside Way to Newtonmore and in combination with other developments on the Speyside Way extension this path will improve t he connectivity for non-motorised transport between Aviemore, Dalraddy and Kincraig.
-The design exceeds the accessibility standards advocated by the Fieldfare Trust for paths in a rural and working landscape - sufficient width for passing, current surface stone size and follows a good line removing significant gradients.
-The design fits well with the Cycling by Design requirements for off road cycle paths - a desirable minimum of 2 metres for traffic follows up to 150 cycles per hour.
-The use of half barriers is a tried and tested method that slow users down and addresses any concerns about traffic.
-The use of the boardwalk is accepted due to the challenge of the terrain and the nature of the ground either side of the bridge. - 49.
+- 42. CNPA Outdoor Access Officer advises that this proposal will have a positive impact on outdoor access as it will provide a new path suitable for a variety of users.
+Specifically, the development of this route: supports the long held aspiration to the extend the Speyside Way to Newtonmore; will provide a more inclusive route for those currently accessing the Badenoch Way; will be an asset to the Dalraddy Holiday Park as it will provide an attractive off road route to Kincraig and improve the recreational opportunities around the site.
+The design exceeds the accessibility standards advocated by the Fieldfare Trust for paths in a rural and working landscape sufficient width for passing, current surface stone size and an accessible gate.
+The design fits well with the Cycling by Design requirements for off road cycle paths a desirable minimum of 2 metres for traffic follows up to 150 cycles per hour.
+That the fencing be altered to ensure the netting is fully secure. - 43.
 CNPA Landscape Adviser confirms with regard to three of the four applications (2013/0391, 0393 and 0373) that the site is located within the Kinrara designed landscape, which is on the Inventory.
 It is ranked as outstanding as a work of art (landscape design laid out according to picturesque theories, forms a landscape structure sensitive to the natural topography and with a strong landscape character).
 And outstanding for its Scenic Value (the Duke of Gordon's monument and the woodland on Torr Alvie is of outstanding Scenic value in the surrounding landscape).
 The House, formal gardens and Parkland are to the south of Torr Alvie. .
 The two access drives lead off the B9152.
 The north drive leads past the Boggach Locahan to pass through woods on the east flank of Torr Alvie.
 The southern approach leads through woodland and parkland before reaching a series of small informal pastures along the valley flood of the Strathspey.
 Whilst during the mid- 19th Century there was an elaborate network of footpaths and tracks extending through the woodlands and onto Torr Alvie, many are now unused and overgrown.
 The Speyside Way extension runs immediately east of the railway line, taking a line through the edge of areas of naturally regenerated birch woodland and following the open ground along the powerline wayleave.
 It crosses the north access drive and runs along the southern one for a short distance.
 The proposed construction is an 'as dug' 2m wide path.
 The proposed path is low-key and will not interfere with any of the significant landscape components of this landscape, the house, formal gardens and parklands all being on the south side of Torr Alvie.
 I am unaware of the stat of the driveways and any drive-side planting but care should be taken in the fine alignment of the path to avoid damage to the driveways themselves or any trees and shrubs that line the driveway.
 Introducing some interpretation of the historic landscape close to these crossing points would add interest for the walking public.